quicwg/quic-v2/draft-ietf-quic-v2.md

 ## Version Field

-The version field of long headers is 0x709a50c4.
+The Version field of long headers is 0x709a50c4.

 ## Long Header Packet Types